OhHeyItsPip/oasis/readme.md

 What WAS Oasis?!?!

 Oasis WAS a rehost of closedverse, with a much better mod team, nicer CSS, and, a better mod team?
-I always wanted to add new feautures, but I never got around to it, mostly because I was busy working on Indigo.
+I always wanted to add new features, but I never got around to it, mostly because I was busy working on getting Indigo ready for launch.

 Closedverse has a github too!
 Which makes this, really, really redundant! https://github.com/ariankordi/closedverse